 What is Golden Monkey Tea?

-Also known as Jin Hou tea, this full-bodied black tea is from mountains at 3000 feet above sea level in the Fujian province of China and is considered to be one of the finest black teas.
-With the hairy golden tips and the shape of the leaves, Golden Monkey tea was named for its resemblance to monkey claws.
+Also known as Jin Hou tea, Golden Monkey tea is a full-bodied black tea grown in the Fujian province of China.
+Golden Monkey tea is considered to be one of the finest black teas.
+With the hairy golden tips and the shape of the leaves, it was rightly named for its resemblance to monkey claws.

 Each spring, the loose tea is hand-processed by carefully picking one tea leaf and one bud off the tea plant (as opposed to the standard of picking the top two tea leaves and one bud.)
 Due to the high concentration of tips or leaf buds, this tea tends to be more expensive than a typical black tea.